Risk Factors

 Overseas markets

+Overseas sales of the Group account for close to 70% of total sales, with sales in the Asian market being particularly large, while in recent years the Group has been expanding its businesses in regions such as South America as well.
 Given this situation, in the event that the Group is required to cut prices due to deteriorating economic conditions in specific markets or changes in the business standing of client enterprises, such circumstances may have an adverse effect on the operational results and financial condition of the Group.

-Essential Chemicals & Plastics
+Essential & Green Materials

 The supply of naphtha and some other raw materials is dependent on particular geographical areas or suppliers.
 Although the Group is seeking to reduce the risk associated with its inability to procure major raw materials by developing multiple supply sources, there is no guarantee that supply shortages of such major raw materials will not occur.
 In the event that the Group cannot procure necessary major raw materials on its own, such circumstances may have an adverse effect on the operational results and financial condition of the Group.